execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 > The `%rdi` register is changed to 0x2 by a function called by `system()`.
 The `%rdi` register is *volatile* (not preserved acrosss function calls).

 We need to find a gadget that we can run before `exit()` that will put zero into `%rdi`.
-Luckily, we already have a gadget like this, our old pal `pop %rdi; ret`.
+Luckily, we already have a gadget like this: `pop %rdi; ret`.
 By putting its address and 8 null bytes before the address of `exit()`, we can accomplish our goal:

 ```python
 # r2l2_exploit.py